What is Hepatitis A?

 Like the flu – there is no specific treatment just plenty of fluids and bed rest.
 Symptoms can last for up to a month and most people will be able to clear Hep A by themselves.
 In most cases people will develop antibodies against HEP A after having it, meaning that they will be immune to any further attacks.

-Wash your hands after using the toilet, before and after sex (especially any arse play), and use dams for rimming.
+Wash your hands after using the toilet, before and after sex (especially any anal play), and use dams for rimming.
 If you think you are at high risk, you can get yourself vaccinated against Hep A: it is normally 2 separate injections.